marijnh/Eloquent-JavaScript/10_modules.md

 That's where _((package))s_ come in.
 A package is a chunk of code that can be distributed (copied and installed).
-It may contain one or more modules, and has information about you which other packages it depends on.
+It may contain one or more modules, and has information about which other packages it depends on.
 A package also usually comes with documentation explaining what it does, so that people who didn't write it might still be able to use it.